bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   If it is set to 'grid' then a grid equivalent to one used by dia-bundle is to be placed underneath the image.

++ location:left
++ location:right

+  This style tells where the bundle inside of a wrapfig-block should go.